guitarvydas/t2t/README.md

 	- which takes input source from in.txt and outputs the twice rewritten text to stdout
 	- the example source file is "in.txt", it contains code the is lisp-flavoured (actually RT - Recursive Text), and that code is converted to .json format
-		- 'in.txt' is supposed to be a simple "assembler" for parsing, the .json output is "assembler" written in JSON format
+		- 'in.txt' is supposed to be a simple "assembler" source with opcodes targeted at parsing text, the .json output is "assembler" written in JSON format
 	- the cleanup pass removes superfluous commas at the end of Python lists, i.e ,...] => ...] (where "..." is whitespace)
 	- in this example, the main grammar is "swibasm" which is sent to the tool as 1 string "swibasm" and is converted into 2 filenames "swibasm.ohm", and, "swibasm.rwr"
 		- the support file for the main grammar is 'null.js'